vuon9/d2m/README.md

 ```

 ## Features
-- Filter matches by time, status:
-    - Upcoming
-    - Live
-    - Finished
-    - Tomorrow
-    - Today
-    - Yesterday
-    - From today
 - View details of teams
-- Open Twitch streaming link in browser
+- Type `o` to open Twitch streaming link in web browser
+- Type `?` to see all available filter commands
+- Type `/` to quickly filter with [Regular expression](https://en.wikipedia.org/wiki/Regular_expression) then your regex, e.g. `team1|team2`
-- Some display icons to help you quickly identify the status:
+- Display icons to help you quickly identify the status:
-    - Team has info: ◆
+    - Team has info: ◆ (but not 100% sure if it has roster, some teams have no roster or no info at all)
-    - Team has no info: ◇
+    - Team has no info (e.g TBD): ◇
-    - Live match has streaming page: ▶
-    - Live match has no streaming page: ▷
+    - Live match has streaming page: Twitch icon